Skip to main content

 Why Paradigms Matter

-LoT combines two programming approaches—imperative and declarative—each optimized for different tasks.
+LoT (Language of Things) combines two programming approaches—imperative and declarative—each optimized for different tasks.
 Understanding when to use each one makes your code cleaner, more maintainable, and easier to debug.

 Like a restaurant kitchen.
 Imperative commands are the chef shouting “Plate this now!” (immediate actions).
 Declarative definitions are the recipes and menu (structures that define how things work when triggered).